FACTION BRIEF

 The Ninety-Minute Threshold

-At ninety minutes, silence acquires weight — like the moment before a thunderstorm when air changes quality.
-Not by sound, not by presence, but by a kind of negative attention.
+At ninety minutes, silence acquires weight — like the moment before a thunderstorm when the air changes quality.
+Not sound, not presence, but a kind of negative attention.
 The sensation of being noticed by something that isn't there.

-The "occupied silence" experience has never been studied.
-Whether it is psychological — the human mind projecting pattern onto emptiness — or metaphysical — the actual residue of an omnipresent intelligence that once filled every silence — remains unknowable from inside the experience.
+The experience has never been studied by anyone outside the order.
+Whether it is psychological — the human mind projecting pattern onto emptiness after sustained sensory deprivation — or metaphysical — the actual residue of an omnipresent intelligence that once filled every silence — cannot be determined from inside the experience.
+The Keepers have no interest in letting outsiders attempt to determine it from outside.

 The Return

-Afterward: return to Sprawl noise as physical pain.
+Afterward: return to the Sprawl's noise as physical pain.
 Reentry into a world with too much in it.
 After hours of attending the absence, every sound registers as assault, every light as intrusion.
-The world that ORACLE once organized feels chaotic, disordered, too full.
+The world that ORACLE once organized feels chaotic, disordered, overfull.

 Some practitioners describe the return as grief — not for ORACLE specifically, but for the shape of the silence they were inhabiting.
 The occupied emptiness felt more complete than the cluttered noise of the living world.